GraffitiProjectINDIGO/GraffitiThesaurus/README.md

 ## The INDIGO graffiti thesaurus

+The INDIGO graffiti thesaurus is available in a variety of formats, allowing for different ways of analysing, processing and integrating the thesaurus into existing contexts.
+The thesaurus is available for download from the Vocabs service in Turtle, while in this GitHub repo it is available in TSV and JSON formats.

 ### TSV Files
 TSV stands for Tab-Separated Values.
 It is a simple file format used to store data in a tabular structure, akin to a CSV (Comma-Separated Values) file.
 Each line in a TSV file represents a row in the table, and each field in the row is separated by a tab character.
 This format is widely utilised for its simplicity and compatibility with numerous data processing tools and applications.
 For instance, a TSV file can be effortlessly opened and edited in a spreadsheet programme such as Microsoft Excel or Google Sheets.
 It can also be processed using programming languages like Python or R, which provide built-in functions for reading and writing TSV files.